jmquigley/gulp-debug/readme.md

 Type: `object`
 Default: `gutil.log`

 By default the output is sent to `gutil.log`.
-With this option the logging facility can be overriden to use another logger (such as `onsole.log`).
+With this option the logging facility can be overriden to use another logger (such as `console.log`).

 ## License